wavecommander/panblog/md/posts/on-camus-and-the-absurd.md

 > Although *The Myth of Sisyphus* poses mortal problems, it sums itself up for me as a lucid invitation to live and to create, in the very midst of the desert.

-This interpretation is very much inline with my own.
+This interpretation is very much in line with my own.
 I felt very alone this past summer for a myriad of reasons; I found myself in a desert more than once.
-Reading this book inspired me to make the most out of every moment, to bathe in the summer sun before winter could take it away, to chase after many mates as a virile male, a ***Don Juan***.
+Reading this book inspired me to make the most out of every moment, bathe in the summer sun before winter could take it away, and chase after many mates as a virile male, a ***Don Juan***.

-Fundamentally, the argumentation in *The Myth of Sisyphus* deals with the problem of suicide, the refutation of contemporary philosohpies, and laying out what it means to be an Absurd man and create Absurd art.
+Fundamentally, the argumentation in *The Myth of Sisyphus* deals with the problem of suicide, the refutation of contemporary philosophies, and laying out what it means to be an Absurd man and create Absurd art.

-When faced with the realization that there is no inherent meaning to your existence and that everything you know will eventually be obliterated, it is natural to wonder "Why not just quit now?"
+When faced with the realization that there is no inherent meaning to your existence and that everything you know will eventually be obliterated, it is natural to wonder, "Why not just quit now?"

 But to end your existence short is to deny yourself the opportunity to rebel in the face of The Absurd, to play the game on your own terms.
-I will expand on this in the next subsection.
+I will expand on this in the following subsection.

 ### Suicide Proper